-- 51.4% of farmer households are financially excluded from both formal/ informal sources. - Of the total farmer households, only 27% access formal sources of credit; one third of this group also borrowed from non-formal sources. - Overall, 73% of farmer households have no access to formal sources of credit. - Across regions, financial exclusion is more acute in Central, Eastern and North-Eastern regions.
-All three regions together accounted for 64% of all financially excluded farmer households in the country.
-Overall indebtedness to formal sources of finance of these three regions accounted for only 19.66%. - However, over the period of five decades, there has been overall improvement in access to formal sources4 of credit by the rural households (Chart 1).
+- Of the total farmer households, only 27 per cent access formal sources of credit; one third of this group also borrowed from non-formal sources. - Overall, 73 per cent of farmer households have no access to formal sources of credit. - Across regions, financial exclusion is more acute in Central, Eastern and North-Eastern regions.
+All three regions together accounted for 64 per cent of all financially excluded farmer households in the country.
+Overall indebtedness to formal sources of finance of these three regions accounted for only 19.7 per cent. - However, over the period of five decades, there has been overall improvement in access to formal sources3 of credit by the rural households (Chart 1).